ldhwaddell/procure-ns/data/README.md

 # data

 This folder contain all required logic for the containerized deployment of the ingestion pipeline.
+Current deployment is on a Hetzner VPS

 ### Current Structure